BaiRandeYandong/shujujiegou/README.md

-This is the homework of my data structure lesson
+This is the homework of my Data Structure lesson

 It‘s a game about Blue Archive

-Please use JAVA 1.8 JRE
+Please use Java 1.8 JRE